-The Pag-IBIG Fund Calamity Loan Program or CLP is a cash loan facility that seeks to assist Pag-IBIG Fund members recently affected by a calamity.
+The Pag-IBIG Fund Calamity Loan Program is a cash loan facility that assists Pag-IBIG Fund members recently affected by a calamity.

 Once the fund announces that calamity loans are now available, you can apply up until 90 days after the declaration of a state of calamity in your area.

-Pag-IBIG members who fulfill the following requirements can apply for a Calamity Loan:
+Pag-IBIG members who fulfill the following requirements can apply for a calamity loan:

-In addition to the eligibility criteria, you need to submit the following documents when applying for a Calamity Loan from Pag-IBIG:
+In addition to the eligibility criteria, you need to submit the following documents when applying for a calamity loan from Pag-IBIG:

 Back to the main article: 9 Pag-IBIG Benefits You Probably Didn’t Know Yet

-Pag-IBIG Fund members can apply for a Calamity Loan through their company’s HR representative.
+Pag-IBIG Fund members can apply for a calamity loan through their company’s HR representative.
 Here are the steps when doing so: